natnathou/zoomInfo/readme.md

 GET: http://localhost:8080/logdata/latestFile
 GET: http://localhost:8080/logdata/stats

-Field of the attachment in th form data have to be 'file':
+Field of the attachment in the form data have to be 'file':
 POST: http://localhost:8080/logdata/upload